Never Knew Love (Oleta Adams song)

-"Never Knew Love" is a song by American singer and songwriter Oleta Adams, released in 1995 as the lead single from her fifth album, Moving On (1995).
-It was the most successful single of three tracks released from the LP, and became Adams' fourth Top 40 single to chart in the UK and second greatest hit, peaking at number 22.
-The single did best in the Netherlands, where it reached number 16, corresponding with the greater success of her LP on the Dutch charts.
+"Never Knew Love" is a song by American singer-songwriter Oleta Adams, released in September 1995 by Fontana Records as the lead single from her fifth album, Moving On (1995).
+It was co-written by Adams' with Kathy Wakefield and producer Vassal Benford, and became Adams' fourth top-40 single in the United Kingdom, peaking at number 22.
+The single charted higher in the Netherlands, where it reached number 16.
 Multiple remixes have been released of the track.

 Critical reception

-Larry Flick from Billboard viewed the album version of "Never Knew Love" as a "funky li'l midtempo R&B jam."
+Larry Flick from Billboard magazine described the album version as a "funky li'l midtempo R&B jam."
 He added, "Underlined with plush old-school charm, this track has considerable youth appeal.
-Adams has rarely sounded so playful. (...)
+Adams has rarely sounded so playful. [...]
 In all, a solid single designed to expand Adams' already sizable audience."
 Flick also noted that remixers Danny Tenaglia and Satoshi Tomiie transform the song into "a shimmering house anthem".
-James Masterton for Dotmusic described it as a "powerful track".
+James Masterton for Dotmusic complimented it as a "powerful track".
 Pan-European magazine Music & Media wrote about the remix, "Known as a rather MOR singer, Adams now confidently nods into a NY club house sound and shamelessly takes a seat between Robin S and the Nightcrawlers.
 Hot stuff!"

-In another review, they added, "With an intro reminiscent of Crystal Waters' "Gypsy Woman", Adams shines in a upbeat and happy electro-pop single."
+In another review, Music & Media added, "With an intro reminiscent of Crystal Waters' 'Gypsy Woman', Adams shines in a upbeat and happy electro-pop single."
 Alan Jones from Music Week felt the singer "bounces back with her best single in a while", with "a delightful celebration, whose infectious style is wholly appropriate to its upbeat lyrics.
 Dance mixes take it higher still and the whole exercise makes for happy anticipation of her forthcoming album Moving On."
-James Hamilton from the RM Dance Update declared it as a "gorgeous catchily cooed and moaned soulful gentle sure-fire smash".
+James Hamilton from the Record Mirror Dance Update described it as a "gorgeous catchily cooed and moaned soulful gentle sure-fire smash" in his weekly dance column.